 Our Policy Towards Children

-We have no way to know whether we are provided with data collected from individuals pertains to children.
-If we become aware that we are inadvertently in possession of Data about a child under 13 who can be identified from the Data collected, we will remove such data from our files.
+We do not knowingly collect PII from devices associated with users under age 13.
+If we become aware that we are inadvertently in possession of PII about a child under age 13, we will remove such data from our files.

 How to Contact Us